StewedDownSteve/StewedDownSteve/README.md

 - 👨‍💻 All of my projects are available at [steverepdev.com](https://steverepdev.com/)

-- 💬 Ask me about **HTML, CSS, JavaScript, website performance, and ite creation**
+- 💬 Ask me about **HTML, CSS, JavaScript, website performance, and website creation**

 - 📫 How to reach me **steverepdev@gmail.com**